cookieshq/cookieshq-rails-template/README.md

 * Create first capybara test that visits your root_path and expects success, so you get your first red test, and take it on from there.
 * Create a version that can be run from the raw link on github (i.e.: embedding all files on the template).
+* Create a tmuxinator file to automate the project.
+* Manage secrets with dotenv.